mariacioratanu/pcd-analytics-dashboard/README.md

   --ack-deadline=30
 ```

-Use the `create` command if the subscription does not exist yet.
-Use the `update` command if it already exists.
+The first command creates the push subscription.
+If the subscription was already created during a previous deployment, the second command refreshes its push endpoint.

 ### 7.5 Deploy Dashboard Client